On algebraic structures of the Hochschild complex: Cyclic cohomology

 \section{Cyclic cohomology}

-In this section we briefly describe some of the structures of the cyclic homology and negative cyclic homology, which are induced by those of the Hochschild cohomology via Connes' long exact sequence.
-We recall that the cyclic and negative cyclic chain complexes of a DG- algebra $A$ are
+In this section we briefly describe some of the structure carried by cyclic homology and negative cyclic homology, which is induced by that of Hochschild cohomology via Connes' long exact sequence.
+We recall that the \emph{cyclic chain complex}, respectively the \emph{negative cyclic chain complex} of a DG-algebra $A$ are

-Here is $u$ is formal variable of degree $2$, $d=d_{Hoch}$ and $B$ is the Connes operator, whereas $u\kk[[u]]$ stands for the ideal generated by $u$ in $C_*(A,A)[[u,u^{-1}]$.
-Here $\kk[[u,u^{-1}]$ stands for the Laurent series in $u$.
-The cyclic and negative cyclic cochain complexes are defined to be:

-The cyclic homology of $A$ is denoted $CH_*(A)$ and is the homology of the complex $CC_*(A) $.
-The negative cyclic homology $HC^-_*(A)$ is the homology of $CC_*^-(A)$.
-Here $v$ is a formal variable of degree $-2$.
+Here $u$ is a formal variable of degree $2$, $d=d_{Hoch}$ and $B$ is the Connes operator The \emph{cyclic homology of $A$}\, is denoted $HC_*(A)$ and is the homology of the complex $CC_*(A) $.
+The \emph{negative cyclic homology of $A$}Ê\, is denoted $HC^-_*(A)$ and is the homology of $CC_*^-(A)$.